gahssi/gahssi.github.io/index.md

     <div class="image-border"></div>
 </div>

-My name is Alexander, and welcome to my corner on the internet.
-Here you will find stuff about me, my interests and hobbies, my studies, and a collection of cybsersecurity resources to help me and others learn more about the field.
+My name is Alexander Yemane, and welcome to my corner on the internet.
+Here you will find stuff about me, my interests and hobbies, my studies, and my growing pile of resources and references about cybersecurity.

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program, the [UBC CTF team](https://maplebacon.org/), and the [Southern Labs Institute Of Technology](https://southernlabs.co.za/) (a NPO partnered with my school) peer tutoring program.